C*-algebras of higher-rank graphs from groups acting on buildings, and explicit computation of their K-theory: Higher-rank graphs

-\begin{rem} Robertson and Steger in \cite{RobSte1999}, \cite{RobSte2001} initially considered those $2$-rank graphs whose incidence matrices have entries in $\lbrace 0,1 \rbrace$ (though they did not name them as such).
-To our knowledge, $k$-cube groups induce the first examples of $k$-rank graphs with $\lbrace 0,1 \rbrace$-incidence-matrices for arbitrary $k \geq 2$. \end{rem}
+\begin{rem} Robertson and Steger in \cite{RobSte1999}, \cite{RobSte2001} initially considered those rank-$2$ graphs whose incidence matrices have entries in $\lbrace 0,1 \rbrace$ (though they did not name them as such).
+Then in \cite[Theorem 3.5, Corollary 3.10]{APS2006}, using the dual graph construction, the $\cst$-algebra of any $k$-graph $\Lambda$ is isomorphic to the $\cst$-algebra of a $k$-graph $p \cdot \Lambda$ whose co-ordinate matrices all have entries in $\lbrace 0,1 \rbrace$, and where $p = (1, \ldots , 1) \in \mathbb{N}^k$.
+Our $k$-cube groups induce the another example of rank-$k$ graphs with $\lbrace 0,1 \rbrace$-incidence-matrices for arbitrary $k \geq 2$. \end{rem}

-We associate a $\cst$-algebra to a $k$-rank graph as follows:
+We associate a $\cst$-algebra to a rank-$k$ graph as follows:

-\begin{defn} Let $\Lambda = (\Lambda,d)$ be a row-finite $k$-rank graph with no sources.
-We define the $k$\textbf{-rank graph} $\cst$\textbf{-algebra} $\mathcal{A}(\Lambda)$ to be the universal $\cst$-algebra generated by a family $\lbrace s_\lambda \mid \lambda \in \Lambda\rbrace$ of \textit{partial isometries} (that is, operators $s_\lambda$ whose restriction to $(\ker s_\lambda)^\perp$ are isometries) which have the following properties: \begin{enumerate}[label=(\roman*)] \item The set $\big\lbrace s_v \mid v \in \Lambda^\mathbf{0}\big\rbrace$ satisfies $(s_v)^2 = s_v = s_v^*$ and $s_u s_v = 0$ for all $u \neq v$. \item If $r(\lambda) = s(\mu)$ for some $\lambda, \mu \in \Lambda$, then $s_{\mu\lambda} = s_\mu s_\lambda$. \item For all $\lambda \in \Lambda$, we have $s_\lambda^* s_\lambda = s_{s(\lambda)}$. \item For all vertices $v \in \Lambda^\mathbf{0}$ and $\mathbf{n} \in \mathbb{N}^k$, we have:
+\begin{defn} Let $\Lambda = (\Lambda,d)$ be a row-finite rank-$k$ graph with no sources.
+We define the \textbf{rank-$k$ graph $\cst$-algebra} $\mathcal{A}(\Lambda)$ to be the universal $\cst$-algebra generated by a family $\lbrace s_\lambda \mid \lambda \in \Lambda\rbrace$ of \textit{partial isometries} (that is, operators $s_\lambda$ whose restriction to $(\ker s_\lambda)^\perp$ are isometries) which have the following properties: \begin{enumerate}[label=(\roman*)] \item The set $\big\lbrace s_v \mid v \in \Lambda^\mathbf{0}\big\rbrace$ satisfies $(s_v)^2 = s_v = s_v^*$ and $s_u s_v = 0$ for all $u \neq v$. \item If $r(\lambda) = s(\mu)$ for some $\lambda, \mu \in \Lambda$, then $s_{\mu\lambda} = s_\mu s_\lambda$. \item For all $\lambda \in \Lambda$, we have $s_\lambda^* s_\lambda = s_{s(\lambda)}$. \item For all vertices $v \in \Lambda^\mathbf{0}$ and $\mathbf{n} \in \mathbb{N}^k$, we have:

 \end{enumerate} Note that without the row-finiteness condition, property (iv) is not well-defined. \end{defn}